 1958 – 2017

-Lance Arietta dedicated himself to being a champion pole vaulter.
-He parlayed a relentless work ethic, competitive streak, ample self-confidence and a showman’s flair to secure a berth in the pantheon of all-time greats in Rockland track & field.
+Lance Arietta will always be remembered as a champion pole vaulter.
+He parlayed a relentless work ethic, competitive streak, ample self-confidence and a showman’s flair to become one of the all-time greats in Rockland track & field.
 He won two New York State championships, set the indoor and outdoor State records, and added an Eastern States title to his gold-medal haul.

 Lance attended UTEPn, Miami Dade Junior College, and American River College in Sacramento.
 Serious knee and back injuries derailed his vaulting career but he retired with a best of 17-feet, 1/4-inch — good enough to qualify for the U.S. Olympic Trials.